 This is the first factor you must consider when deciding how to address your child’s morning.
 We know that the core of ADHD is difficulties with motivation, arousal and alertness.
 Science also tells us that some people with ADHD have difficulty establishing a sleep cycle that is “in sync” with the rest of the world – their circadian rhythms are off.
 This reminds us that their difficulty waking up is not always simply behavioral – they are not necessarily trying to be lazy or defiant.
 Add to their difficulty with waking up the fact that they may be inherently disorganized, have slow processing speed, have difficulty with transitions, and have in impaired sense of time and you begin to see that there are many challenges some children face just to start their day.
-This is not to say that should do not have any responsibility to get up and be ready, rather to point out that they may need additional supports and skills to be successful.
+This is not to say that they should do not have any responsibility to get up and be ready, rather to point out that they may need additional supports and skills to be successful.

 In most cases, rewards and punishments do little to teach skills and affect long-term behavior change.
 As always, the first strategy is to involve your child in the solution.
 First, you will want to reassure them that the conversation you want to have with them is not about setting up new punishments for when they are not successful in getting up.
 You want to understand what is making mornings so difficult.

-Assess whether there is any resistance related to going to school, taking the bus, or other things related to what happens once they leave the house
+Assess whether there is any resistance related to going to school, taking the bus, or other things related to what happens once they leave the house.

-- Make sure they are aware of the importance of getting enough sleep related to their health, mood and performance throughout the day.
+Educate.
+Make sure they are aware of the importance of getting enough sleep related to their health, mood and performance throughout the day.
 “Enough sleep” varies for each child, but ranges between 8 ½ and 10 hours of uninterrupted sleep.

-- Make sure that everything that can be done at night is done to take pressure off of the morning.
+Prepare.
+Make sure that everything that can be done at night is done to take pressure off of the morning.
 This can include packing up the backpack and ensuring that everything that must leave the house is in one consistent spot, checking the weather report and picking out clothes, and reviewing the schedule for the next day to see if there are appointments or activities to planned for the day.

-- Experiment with different alarm clocks.
-Even for young children, it is a good idea to let them get used to an external devise that they can set so that they learn to prepare for waking up and have a clock to see the time.
+Experiment with different alarm clocks.
+Even for young children, it is a good idea to let them get used to an external device that they can set so that they learn to prepare for waking up and have a clock to see the time.
 Some people prefer music, some prefer rhythm, and some need loud noise to jolt them awake.
 There are some great and creative options on the market now:

-- Sonic Boom alarm clock is extremely loud and comes with a bed vibrator.
+Sonic Boom alarm clock is extremely loud and comes with a bed vibrator.

 For people who are on stimulant medication, consider a two-alarm system.
 The first alarm can go off 30 minutes to one hour prior to the necessary wake up time so that medication can be given.
 This will allow actual wake up time to go more smoothly as the medication has had an opportunity to help regulate the individual.

-- For some people, motivation is a major obstacle.
+Motivate.
+For some people, motivation is a major obstacle.
 They may be so focused on how deeply they want to sleep that they are unable to focus on reasons to get the day started.
 Help your child come up with some visual reminders of what success will “look” like.
 Perhaps a picture of them achieving a goal, or something that reminds them of what they hope to accomplish.